- Why Automation

 Popular questions and answers

 A good manual hand wash is effective in reducing hand bacteria counts, no doubt.
 However, the manual hand wash method cannot be guaranteed to be consistent from person to person and day-to-day, otherwise this would be a good alternative.
 Manual handwashing is inherently variable.
 Important aspects of the hand wash, such as amount of soap, amount of water, coverage of the hand (fingernails, fingertips, between the fingers, wrist, etc.), and duration of the wash vary from wash to wash.
 By automating the process, these aspects are closely controlled and each person receives a high-quality hand wash regardless of the human variability factor.
 If you haven't experienced any problems in the past, then statistically you are overdue for a problem.
 CleanTech® standardizes each hand wash, guarantees clean hands, and leaves skin feeling softer with each wash!
-And this innovative technology provides a more sustainable approach to hand hygiene as it uses 75% less water and produces 75% less waste than a traditional sink.
+And this innovative technology provides a more sustainable approach to hand hygiene by wasting no water or solution compared to a traditional sink where most of the water is just running down the drain.
 Meritech has performed a series of independent laboratory studies that clinically prove CleanTech® automated handwashing systems remove more than 99.9% of harmful pathogens from hands with each 12-second wash cycle, providing an equivalent result as a full 1-minute manual hand wash.

 CleanTech® shines in three key areas: